Mitchell railway station: Description

-Mitchell Railway Station is located on Oxford Street, on the western edge of Mitchell township.
+Mitchell railway station is located on Oxford Street, on the western edge of Mitchell township.
 The buildings and structures of cultural heritage significance include the passenger station (c.
 1910 moved to the station c.
-1933) the goods shed (1884-1885 with substantial later modifications) (which is utilized by both Aurizon and Watco Australia) and the station master's house (1884).
+1933) the goods shed (1884–1885 with substantial later modifications) and the station master's house (1884).
 The passenger station is located on the southern side of the railway tracks and faces Oxford Street.
 The goods shed is immediately opposite the passenger station on the northern side of the tracks.
 Over 100 m away from these structures towards the north, is the station master's house located on a separate allotment accessed from Ann Road.